Ford Thunderbird (1955-1957)

 In the late thirties, Edsel Ford had taken a trip to Europe.
 He noticed sports cars with external spare-tires mounted on their rear bumpers, done so to allow more trunk space.
 Upon returning to the States, he asked Lincoln's chief stylist to incorporate this design into the new Lincoln Continentals.
 Ford stylists designed a similar "Continental style" spare tire kit for the 1956 Thunderbird.

 A restyle for the 1957 T-bird included a larger, reshaped front bumper and grille, larger tail-lamps, and sharper-edged tail fins in the rear.
 The 312ci V8, now standard, produced 245-horsepower.
-One of two high-performance engine options was the 312ci "E-code" with two four-barrel carburetors, rated at 270-horsepower.
+Optional was the high-performance "E-code" 312 engine, fitted with two four-barrel carburetors and rated at 270-horsepower.

-The "F-code" option was the 312ci with a Paxton-built McCulloch centrifugal supercharger mounted to a single four-barrel carburetor.
+The "F-code" option gave the buyer a 312ci motor with a Paxton-built McCulloch supercharger mounted to a single four-barrel carburetor.
 Ford conservatively rated the F-code motor at 300 horsepower, but historians believe the figure was more in the 340-360 horsepower range, depending on the camshaft installed.
 Just 211 Ford Thunderbirds were fitted from the factory with Paxton superchargers in 1957.

 Complaints of the additional weight of the Continental spare causing steering issues led to a trunk lid redesign, allowing the spare to be moved back inside.
 Although no longer available from Ford, aftermarket companies continued to sell Continental kits for those who liked the appearance of the external spare.